Logo

 In some countries, such as Bhutan, China, and Vietnam, the leopard cat conservation status is weaker outside official reserves.
 To solve these problems, conservation efforts focus on stronger wildlife laws, reducing illegal trade, protecting forest habitats, and educating local communities.
 These actions help leopard cats survive in the wild and maintain healthy forest ecosystems.

-Observe the Asian Leopard cat on a Safari Tour - Coming Soon
+Observe the Asian Leopard cat - Coming Soon

-Katien Safari will partner with Cat Tien National Park to develop new wildlife conservation and eco-observation programs.
+Katien Ranger Patrol will partner with Cat Tien National Park to develop new wildlife conservation and eco-observation programs.
 Small visitor groups can safely and respectfully observe animals such as the leopard cat.
 At the same time, they help protect nature and support sustainable tourism in Vietnam.

 Visitors may also have a chance to spot the leopard cat during guided wildlife activities in Cat Tien National Park, especially in forest edges and quiet areas near streams.
 As a shy and mostly nocturnal wild cat, sightings are rare, but this experience highlights responsible wildlife tourism while supporting leopard cat conservation and forest protection.